ssfsx17/ffpnp/pandoc-markdown/0810-Gladiator.md

 | ---     |
 | TP: 200 |

 Attack.
-You regain an amount of MP equal to your Level.
+You regain an amount of MP equal to your Level * Spirit * 0.01.

 **Shield Charge**